You are here:

 The Judge in Charge will give directions for the management of a proceeding in this List at a first directions hearing.
 The Court will contact the parties within 14 days after the filing of the first defence, and no summons for directions is necessary.
 All interlocutory applications are to be made by summons returnable before the Judge in Charge on a List directions day (see below for dates).

-Practitioners should consult Practice Note No. 4 of 2015 for detailed guidance on how proceedings in the Major Torts List are managed.
+Practitioners should consult Practice Note SC CL 4 for detailed guidance on how proceedings in the Major Torts List are managed.

 For more information see judicial contacts.